Last updated March 4th, 2018

 - Usernames and/or email addresses,

-- Repository Metadata [including: Project identifying information and statistics, pull request identifying information and statistics, commit identifying information and statistics, and issue identifying information and statistics],
+- Repository Metadata (including: Project identifying information and statistics, pull request identifying information and statistics, commit identifying information and statistics, and issue identifying information and statistics),

-- Project Management Metadata [including project identifying information and statistics, issue identifying information and statistics, and user access statistics].
+- Project Management Metadata (including project identifying information and statistics, issue identifying information and statistics, and user access statistics).

-- Unstructured communication on public forums and channels [Messages and comments]
+- Unstructured communication on public forums and channels (Messages and comments)

-What don’t we store:
+What we do not store:

-- Source Code or source code comments
+- Full Source Code or Full source code comments

 - Budget or financial information

 - Customer information (Unless added as a part of information we store above)

 - Personal information of customers, clients, or external parties.
 (Unless added as a part of information we store above)